Healthy Lemon Poppyseed Muffins

 - Greek yogurt for some added protein

-- Spelt flour for healthy whole grains (though you can easily substitute gluten-free flour or regular flour)
+- Spelt flour for healthy whole grains (though you can easily substitute gluten-free flour or all-purpose flour if you prefer)

 - Organic cane sugar (not too much, but just the right amount to make them sweet)